samuel-hunter/parsnip/README.md

 **parse-collect1** *parser* - Enhance the parser to keep running and collect at least one result until failure.

+**parse-collect-string** *parser* - Enhance the parser to keep collecting chars until failure, and return a string.

 **parse-reduce** *function parser initial-value* - Enhance the parser to keep running and reduce all results into a single value until failure.

 **parse-take** *times parser* - Enhance the parser to keep running and collect EXACTLY the given number of times.